H586390-RoboticVirtualNavigation/VirtualMaze/docs/RaycastingGuide.md

 ## VirtualMaze Setup
 The current setup of the cue and subject is as follows.

-The cue exists as image components residing in a Canvas in World Space and this canvas is set as a child of the gameobject representing the subject.
+The image cues exists as image components residing in a Canvas in World Space and this canvas is set as a child of the gameobject representing the subject.
 This setup allows the cues to follow the subject easily.

+## Full Code
+Full code can be found at ScreenSaver.cs.

+Functions of interest are:
+  - ProcessSessionData()
+  - LogGazeObjectInScene()

 ## Overview of Method (Pseudocode)
 ```